 Truck accidents are on the rise over the past decade, despite vastly increased awareness.
 Large commercial vehicles still present danger, even with expanded safety laws.
 Unfortunately, along with increased accidents comes more life-altering injuries and deaths.

-If you were hurt in an accident with a big rig due to negligence, you may be entitled to compensation.
-Our Charleston truck accident lawyers have years of success representing injured individuals and their survivors in South Carolina.
+If you were hurt in South Carolina as the result of an accident with a big rig due to neglect, you may be entitled to compensation.
+Our Charleston, SC truck accident lawyers have years of success representing injured individuals and their survivors in South Carolina.

 We are here to help you after your commercial vehicle accident in Charleston.
 These vehicles are typically built specifically for moving goods or passengers professionally.
 However, commercial vehicles can be more than just 18-wheel trucks.
 They include a wide range of vehicles, such as: